hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [12:52:06](#16195279265164Esvbd:gitter.im) <hiiamboris (NOT THIS ONE)>:
-í ½í¸ƒ
+ğŸ˜ƒ

 [12:52:27](#16195279475168EerjW:gitter.im) <GalenIvanov (Galen Ivanov)>:
 It's silly, I know

 [12:53:05](#16195279855171bgzJS:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I still bear a little hope that vector design will be revised í ½í¸‰
+I still bear a little hope that vector design will be revised ğŸ˜‰

 [12:53:23](#16195280035177jfNGr:gitter.im) <GalenIvanov (Galen Ivanov)>:
 :+1: